Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 - Add more water if you’re feeling dehydrated or experiencing dry skin, but know there’s no evidence that overdoing water intake actually helps

 What are your best strategies for staying hydrated in the winter?
 We’d love to see them in the comments below!

-If you’re looking to improve your skin’s tone and texture as you improve its hydration, consider The Base Layer botanical skincare gummies your skin care routine’s secret weapon.
-They rely on polypodium leucotomos, an ingredient backed by 30+ years of clinical evidence, to protect and improve skin from the inside out.
+If you’re looking to improve your skin’s tone and texture as you improve its hydration, consider The Base Layer your skin's new secret weapon.
+They rely on Vitamin D and Polypodium leucotomos extract to protect and improve skin from the inside out.
 Start your subscription today!